Boil your topic down to the most important words. Ignore superfluous words like in, the, of, with, against, affect, impact, improve.

 When reviewing your results, look for relevant subjects, descriptors, or MeSH terms.
 Find these subject terms either on the results page, off to the left, or at the end of individual records.
 Write down any relevant subject terms that you find.

 Go back to the search screen and using the subject terms or MeSH terms you discovered, search your subject terms in the subject or descriptor field.
 MeSH terms are gold threads--they will almost always lead you to the most relevant results, b/c they allow you to search for information about the topic, not just information that happens to contain those words somewhere in the record (but may not be relevant).

 Boolean connectors (AND, OR, NOT)

-Field searches (search within the abstract, title, or subject fields)
+Field searches (searching within title, abstract, subject fields)

 When you find an article you want, use the link to find full-text.

 No full-text?
-Use the Request through LVC ILLiadlink to get a copy through interlibrary loan.
+Use the Interlibrary Loan link to get a copy.

 Although the topic's unrelated to yours, the search strategies/concepts are extremely useful.
 Guaranteed to make you laugh and teach you valuable search skills.